A highly accurate procedure for computing globally optimal Wannier functions in one-dimensional crystalline insulators: Analytic apparatus

 In this section, we introduce the Fourier transform of the Wannier functions introduced in Section \ref{sec:wannier}, and their variance in terms of the $\alpha$ function defined in (\ref{eq:ufour2}).
 Following the discussion above, we suppress the band index and we rewrite (\ref{eq:wannier}) as

 First, we introduce the Fourier transform of $W_0(x)$.
 By substituting (\ref{eq:ufour2}) into (\ref{eq:wannier2}), we obtain

-We observe that (\ref{eq:wanift}) only hold formally since $\alpha$ may not even be integrable (see Remark \ref{rmk:bad}).
-However, whenever $\alpha$ is chosen to be integrable, (\ref{eq:wanift}) shows that $\frac{2\pi}{\Omega}\alpha$ is the Fourier transform of $W_0$ in (\ref{eq:wannier2}) and we have the following theorem. \begin{theorem} Suppose $u$ in Lemma \ref{lemma:ufour} is chosen so that the function $\alpha$ is integrable.
-The corresponding Wannier function $W_0$ in (\ref{eq:wannier2}) is well defined and is given by the formula
+We observe that (\ref{eq:wanift}) only holds formally since $\alpha$ may not even be integrable (see Remark \ref{rmk:bad}).
+However, whenever $\alpha$ is chosen to be integrable, (\ref{eq:wanift}) shows that $W_0$ in (\ref{eq:wannier2}) is the inverse Fourier transform of $\frac{2\pi}{\Omega}\alpha$ .
+Furthermore, if we assume that $\alpha$ is chosen such that both $\alpha'$ and $\alpha''$ are integrable, $\abs{W_0(x)}$ will decay no slower than $1/\abs{x}^2$ so that the Fourier inversion formula is applicable.
+Thus we have the following observation. \begin{theorem} Suppose $u$ in Lemma \ref{lemma:ufour} is chosen such that $\alpha$ is integrable.
+Then the corresponding Wannier function $W_0$ in (\ref{eq:wannier2}) is well defined and is given by the formula